Mumilaaq Qaqqaq

-Mumilaaq Qaqqaq (ᒧᒥᓛᖅ ᖃᖅᑲᖅ; born 4 November 1993; formerly known as Trina Qaqqaq) is a Canadian activist and former politician who served as the Member of Parliament (MP) for Nunavut in the House of Commons of Canada from 2019 to 2021.
+Mumilaaq Qaqqaq (ᒧᒥᓛᖅ ᖃᖅᑲᖅ; born 4 November 1993; formerly known as Trina Qaqqaq) is a Canadian activist and former politician who served as the member of Parliament (MP) for Nunavut in the House of Commons from 2019 to 2021.

 Elected in the 2019 Canadian federal election, Qaqqaq was the first member of the New Democratic Party (NDP) to represent Nunavut since the creation of the territory in 1999; Peter Ittinuar (MP for Nunatsiaq) had previously represented what is now Nunavut as an NDP member until switching affiliation to the Liberal Party in 1982.
 During her tenure, she was the only non-Liberal MP from Northern Canada.

 Early life and personal life

 Qaqqaq was born in Baker Lake, Northwest Territories, and later moved to Iqaluit.
 She was formerly known as Trina Qaqqaq, but later on adopted Mumilaaq, a moniker given by her father.
 Mumilaaq means "dancing little one" in Inuktitut; Qaqqaq stated she adopted the name to reclaim her culture.

+Qaqqaq moved to Ottawa in 2011 to study for business administration at Algonquin College.
+She played ice hockey and competed in 2012 Arctic Winter Games.
+Later, in 2016, she obtained her diploma in business administration program from Sir Sandford Fleming College in Peterborough, Ontario.

 Before her election to Parliament, she was a facilitator, public speaker, and volunteer, best known for a speech she made in the House of Commons on International Women's Day in 2017.
 Qaqqaq's speech was a part of Daughters of the Vote, a program that brings young women to the House of Commons to speak about their visions for their country and home community.
 Qaqqaq's speech, in which she spoke about the high rates of Inuit suicide, drew two standing ovations.
 She worked as an employment officer with Nunavut Tunngavik Incorporated, and as a wellness program specialist with the health department of the Government of Nunavut.
 She has held positions with Inuit Tapiriit Kanatami, working with Susan Aglukark in the Arctic Rose Foundation, and with Northern Youth Abroad.

 On 23 October 2020, Qaqqaq announced she would be stepping aside for at least eight weeks for what she described as "personal health problems" based on advice from her doctor.
 Qaqqaq returned on 5 January 2021 citing "extreme burnout, depression, and anxiety" as the reason for her leave.
 Before her leave, she went on a three-week tour of the territory in a review of the housing situation Nunavummiut faced.